surniaulula/wpsso/readme.txt

 * URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.

-* Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, and more.
+* Integrates with services and 3rd party plugins for additional image, video, eCommerce product details, SEO settings, and more.

-	WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!
-The Pro version comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.

-* The following modules are provided with the Pro version, and are automatically loaded when the supported plugins are detected or the services are required.
+* The following integration modules are provided with the Pro version, and are automatically loaded when the supported services are required or 3rd party plugins detected.

+	* **Integration with Service APIs**

+		* Bitly
+		* DLMY.App
+		* Facebook Embedded Videos
+		* Gravatar (Author Image)
+		* Ow.ly
+		* Slideshare Presentations
+		* Soundcloud Tracks (for the Twitter Player Card)
+		* TinyURL
+		* Vimeo Videos
+		* Wistia Videos
+		* WordPress Video Shortcode (and Self-Hosted Videos)
+		* Your Own URL Shortener (YOURLS)
+		* YouTube Videos and Playlists

 	* **Integration with 3rd Party Plugins**